countable-web/open-source-corporation/getting_started/EVALUATION.md

 ## Job Levels

 ### Level 1
 An internship position, person is being evaluated for potential.

-   * Should know and be able follow basic processes (memorize ops manual)
-   * All work is code-reviewed.
+All their work is reviewed by team members before entering production.
+They review higher level team members' work to learn from it.

+   * Know and are able follow basic processes.
+Read the entire operations manual, ask questions about things that are hard to understand or you disagree with, index things that are hard to find when you need them, improve clarity.
-   * Should always try to solve problems yourself, and ask specific questions after doing initial investigation.
+   * Should always try to solve problems yourself, ask specific questions after doing initial investigation.
 Clarify and state your assumptions when you ask for help.
    * Make consistent improvements of any size (many small ones is easier) to the systems around you.
 Make a PR to clarify a document or code.
    * Get very good at knowing when to escalate (ask for help) from your colleagues and client, and when to just dig deeper on your own.
-   * Read the entire operations manual, ask questions about things that are hard to understand or you disagree with, index things that are hard to find when you need them, improve clarity.
    * Show gratitude to your team in the #thanks channel.
    * Take ownership of our mission (always push it forward, and question/clarify it)
    * Set an example of high standards in productivity and quality of work, and share with the team in the #showoff channel.
 Seeing great work raises the bar for everyone and is very motivational.